Police: Texas gunman was inside the school for over an hour

 Many other details of the case and the police response remained murky.
 The motive for the massacre — the nation's deadliest school shooting since Newtown, Connecticut, a decade ago — remained under investigation, with authorities saying Ramos had no known criminal or mental health history.

-During the siege, which ended when a U.S. Border Patrol team burst in and shot the gunman to death, frustrated onlookers urged police officers to charge into the school, according to witnesses.
+During the siege, frustrated onlookers urged police officers to charge into the school, according to witnesses.

 “Go in there!
 Go in there!” women shouted at the officers soon after the attack began, said Juan Carranza, 24, who watched the scene from outside a house across the street.